Why do Mailchimp, Instagram, and Facebook want to silence us?

 It seems that these digital platforms only consider call outs when they come from to those with vast networks or influence, two things that Salty’s readership are statistically less likely to possess.

 We released another cover on Instagram, featuring sex educator Zoe Ligon, fully dressed, with a strap on, and the titles of our written content.
 Nothing about the image violated the community terms.
 But again, Instagram wasn’t having it.
 It was deleted within hours.

-This week, we released an empowering, celebratory cover with Amber Wagner – you might know her online as @jstlbby.
+Then we released an empowering, celebratory cover with Amber Wagner – you might know her online as @jstlbby.
 No nipple.
 But deleted.
+(Read about it here.)